Australia-Japan Foundation Strategic Plan: 2017-2022

 Sports-related projects should promote Australian technical expertise.
 Past successful sports-related projects were able to demonstrate the prospect of building long-term connections, and were not simply one-off exchanges.

 Australia competes for attention with the rest of the world in Japan, not only in trade but also in higher education, science innovation, tourism, research collaboration, health, the arts and culture.
 Much of the AJF's efforts will be directed towards increasing the prominence of Australia in Japan and building the capacity of Australians to establish and maintain enduring links with their Japanese counterparts.

-The Australian Government's Australia now Festival in Japan in 2018 provides an important, high-profile opportunity to do this.
-Japan's hosting of the Rugby World Cup in 2019 and the Summer Olympic and Paralympic Games in 2020 will provide additional opportunities to showcase the Australia-Japan relationship to decision makers in both countries.
+The Australia Government's focus country program Australia now was held in Japan in 2018, showcasing contemporary Australia in Japan,and Japan's hosting of the Rugby World Cup in 2019 provided important, high-profile opportunities to do this.
+The Tokyo Summer Olympic and Paralympic Games in 2020 will provide additional opportunities to showcase the Australia-Japan relationship to decision makers in both countries.